 - Electronic skins (pressure, temperature)

 - Transdermal drug delivery

 Regulatory and ethical issues

 The coursework will be assessed on two marked assignments.
-The first assignment will involve a laboratory session illustrating the functional demonstration of glucose sensor technology.
-The second assignment will involve a laboratory session illustrating the principles of electrophysiology applied to bioelectronic devices.
+The first assignment will involve a demonstration of glucose sensor technology.
+The second assignment will involve an illustration of the principles of electrophysiology applied to bioelectronic devices.